About the Client

 The previous CMS was a proprietary CMS that had a one-time license cost included.
 In the case of WordPress, since the license is GPL, there was no license cost involved.

 More users, more ad-revenue

 The Greater Kashmir project is one of the many cases of big media houses adopting open-source and shaping the future of the web.
 In journalism, the speed and accuracy of information predict success.
 With this migration, the experience of the editorial team and the newsreaders improved significantly.

 As the new website is AMP compatible, it started serving page results with blazing fast speed.
-This resulted in better SEO, increased site traffic, increased ad impressions and thus had a positive impact on users as well as the ad revenue.
+AMP resulted in better SEO, increased site traffic, increased ad impressions, and thus had a positive impact on user acquisitions as well as the ad revenue.

 After streamlining the site, improving key design elements, and migrating over 450,000 objects at project completion, the project had a successful launch, with a 17% increase in mobile sessions, a highly refined user experience, and much more user-friendly user interface.